bserdar/watermelon/readme.md

 git clone github.com/bserdar/watermelon-modules
 ```

-You will need to pass the directory of these modules to `wm` to use
+You will need to pass the directory of these modules to `watermelon` to use
 them, or define WM_MODULES environment variable:

 ```